barkbox/shopping/doc/api/cart/logged_in_user_with_mismatched_user_id.markdown

 <pre>{
   "errors": [
     {
-      "title": "Update Forbidden",
+      "title": "Index Forbidden",
-      "detail": "You don't have permission to update this shopping/cart.", "code": "403",
+      "detail": "You don't have permission to index this shopping/cart.", "code": "403",
       "status": "403"
     }